-We have commissioned artist Jennifer Stead to create site-specific artwork for the new Mount Pleasant Fire Station #7, providing a connection to the Calgary Fire Department and the citizens they serve.
+We have commissioned artist Jennifer Stead to create site-specific artwork for the new Mount Pleasant Fire Station #7, providing a connection between the Calgary Fire Department and the citizens they serve.

-Jennifer Stead received her BFA at the Nova Scotia College of Art and Design in Halifax and was a resident at the Banff Centre for the Arts.
-She has an Arts Education degree from McGill University and an MFA from the University of Calgary.
+Jennifer Stead is an artist from Ottawa, Ontario.
+She received her Bachelor's in Fine Arts at the Nova Scotia College of Art and Design in Halifax and was a resident at the Banff Centre for the Arts.
+She has an Arts Education degree from McGill University and a Master's in Fine Arts from the University of Calgary.

 Short Story, by Jennifer Stead

 Her work is represented in various private, public, and corporate collections nationally and she has been the recipient of many provincial and federal arts grants.
 Her practice, while based in drawing and painting, includes large public art pieces that engage with her love of the landscape and connection to the specifics of place.

 Jennifer Stead is mentoring and working with artist, Patricia Lortie.
 Patricia Lortie is a Calgary visual artist with a varied practice.
 She is a painter, sculptor, public artist, an art instructor and is involved in arts organizations.
 Her work speaks of entanglement and she is interested in finding and expressing what connects us to each other and to our environment.
 Patricia shared: “I am thrilled to take part in this public art project and collaborate with an artist who has worked in larger scale projects.
 There is so much to learn and this is such a wonderful way to do it.”

 While developing the art for the fire station, Jennifer focused on where culture and nature meet.
 She looked for inspiration from the local environment, history, architecture, private gardens, public spaces, personal stories and cultural traditions.